nanopass/nanopass.github.io/README.md

 ================

 Due to a limitation in how Github Pages works, development for this repo happens on the `source` branch.
-Once clones, run:
+Once cloned, run:

 ```
 git checkout source